Share this:

 @federalstudentaid

-This is the official account for FAFSA and has resources for information about the federal student aid process.
+This is the official account for FAFSA and has resources for information about the federal student financial aid process.

 @scholarshipmoneyforstudents

-Scholarships and workshops specific to career paths.
+Student scholarships and workshops that are specific to career paths.

 @seedsoffortune